CornerstonePres/cornerstone-pres/_events/2021-02-03-benevolence-bingo.md

 banner_image: /images/uploads/kerri-shaver-eb2ztallktw-unsplash.jpg
 priority: false
 ---
 What a gloriously fun time was had by all attendees!
-Thank you to our Deacons and Pastor Jen for this fun and creative way to involve us all in living out the mission of Cornerstone Presbyterian!
-Here are the projects our winners chose to support through the Deacon Benevolence Fund:
+Thank you to our Deacons and Pastor Jen for this fun and creative way to involve us all in living out the mission of Cornerstone Presbyterian Church!
+Here are the projects our winners chose to support through the Deacon's Benevolence Fund:

 2 Flocks of Chickens